iexcloud/docs/source/using-core-data/getting-time-series-core-financial-data.md

 ## What's Next

-If you want to get real-time IEX Cloud financial data, see [Getting Real-Time Core Financial Data](./getting-real-time-core-financial-data.md).
+If you want to get real-time IEX Cloud financial data, see [Get Real-Time Financial Data](./getting-real-time-core-financial-data.md).

 To dive into more Core Dataset queries using the Data API, see these articles: